Cape Girardeau

 - Don’t accept the first settlement offer—insurance company lawyers and adjusters are well known for presenting lowball first offers in hopes that your need for money and emotional stress will lead you to accept.

-- Don’t talk about your accident on social media – insurance companies have investigators that might access your profiles and use the information they find to challenge your claim.
+- Don’t talk about your accident on social media – insurance companies have investigators who might access your profiles and use the information they find to challenge your claim.

 Any one of these can be used against you in settlement negotiations and, even worse, in court.
 Protecting yourself from these kinds of mistakes is one of the primary reasons for consulting an attorney very soon after your accident.
 Once you retain a lawyer, only that lawyer will speak with the lawyers on the other side.